rafaelfernandesnet/fit-facebook/README.md

 # fit-facebook

-` Display an example of a small social
+` Display an example of a small social media app using angularJs, jasmine.Js and protractor.js

 ## Install